michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 ### 3.2 - Explore the default Grafana dashboards

 This part focuses on the default Grafana dashboards that come with RHACM.
-Each dashboard has its own characteristics and provides valueable information to a system administrator in the organization.
+Each dashboard has its own characteristics and provides valuable information to a system administrator in the organization.
 This section contains multiple tasks that require you to look for certain values in the default dashboards that come with `MCO`.

 - Find the maximum latency value for the `local-cluster` API server.
 - Find out how much % of `local-cluster`'s memory is utilized.
 - Find what is the size of the etcd database in `local-cluster`.
 - Find the namespace that consumes the most CPU in `local-cluster`.
 - Find what's the node in `local-cluster` that consumes the most % memory.
-- Find what's the `apiserver` (openshift-apiserver namespace) pod CPU utulization and quota.
+- Find what's the `apiserver` (openshift-apiserver namespace) pod CPU utilization and quota.

 ### 3.3 - Creating a custom alert